danielsidev/psp/README.md

 ```
 {
     "success": false,
-    "error": ""We can not registerd the transaction.
+    "error": "We can not registerd the transaction.
 Please, try later!"
 }
 ```
 ---